jtayl222/nats-websocket-bridge/docs/monitoring/MONITORING_ARCHITECTURE.md

 # Monitoring Architecture

+> **Video Series:** This document is the technical reference for [Episode 06: Monitoring & Observability](../video/episodes/06-monitoring-observability/README.md).
+For an introduction to the complete system, start with [Episode 01: Introduction](../video/episodes/01-intro/README.md).

 ## Overview

 This document describes the monitoring stack for the NATS WebSocket Bridge system, following industry best practices for industrial IoT and factory environments.